Cave's homer, 4 RBIs help Twins complete sweep of Giants - WHIZ News

 Cave gave the Twins a 3-2 lead with his second homer of the season in the fourth inning.
 He added a two-run double in the fifth to cap a five-run rally that put Minnesota on top for good.

+Cave tied Saturday night’s game with a two-out single in the ninth before the Twins won in the 10th.
+The backup outfielder was recalled from the minors in early August and is seeing more playing time with All-Star center fielder Byron Buxton on the injured list.
+But he said he’s ready to play any role manager Rocco Baldelli has in mind for him.

+“If I get a chance to start, awesome, I love it,” Cave said.
+“If I’ve got to come off the bench and help somebody out, then I love that, too.”

-The Twins have won three straight following a six-game losing streak that knocked them out of first place in the AL Central.
+The Twins outscored the Giants 20-5 in the series and have won three straight following a six-game losing streak that knocked them out of first place in the AL Central.
+The victory Sunday moved Minnesota within two games of first-place Cleveland, which got shut out in Seattle.

+“I’d say this is probably one of our best series of the year.
+I don’t know any other way to boil it down,” Baldelli said.
+“The last three games is as good a three games as you can expect a team to play.
+Whether we were putting up runs or playing close ballgames, staying in the game, pitchers coming in and doing their jobs, complete baseball.
+That’s what you want.”

 Devin Smeltzer (5-2) earned his first win since June 23, when he was part of Minnesota’s rotation.
 Smeltzer threw 2 2/3 scoreless innings in relief of starter Aaron Sanchez.